 Not only do wetlands help out by preserving the properties of a watershed and providing important elements for plants and wildlife, they also can be very directly beneficial to humans.
 They provide important things for our economy as well as our heritage.

 Wild rice and cranberries are both grown in wetlands.
 Wetland soils are rich in nutrients, high in organic matter, and generally less erosive than other soils.
 Wetlands that have been drained and converted into agricultural land or wetlands that are under cultivation during dry periods in the United States provide over 25% of all major crops.
-Once wetlands are permanently drained the conditions that created productive soils are lost as well, along with benefits like recreation, fish habitat, and pollution interception.
+Once wetlands are permanently drained the conditions that created productive soils are lost as well.

 Wetlands have dense stands of vegetation with rapid growth rates which support wood and fiber industries.
 Until recently, draining and clear-cutting wetlands was a normal practice.
 Now, sustainable, selective cutting and vigorous replanting practices have become more common.

 Peat from wetlands can be harvested, dried and burned for electrical power.
 Peat mining can have environmental impacts including compromised local water quality, unchecked storm runoff and habitat destruction.